Jack Pizzey (broadcaster)

 Jack Pizzey is a British television documentary-maker, presenter and author.

-Early life

-Pizzey was born in Sussex, UK.
-He attended St Christophers Preparatory School for the Public Schools and the Royal Navy and then Hove Grammar School.
-His main sports were boxing and swimming.

 Naval career

 Pizzey served in the Royal Navy, starting as a Dartmouth cadet at 16 and retiring as a lieutenant at 27.
 He served mainly in submarines: HMS Tally-Ho and Thermopylae in the Mediterranean, HMS Talent in home waters and HMS Andrew in the Far East, as Torpedo Officer and Navigator.
 In the cruiser HMS Newcastle (a sister ship to HMS Belfast which is now a floating museum across the Thames from the Tower of London) he toured the Far East with a front row seat at the end of the British Empire, watching the Union Jack being hauled down in various newly independent colonies to which he returned twenty years later as a documentary-maker.

 Broadcasting career

 After the Royal Navy, Pizzey joined the BBC as a general trainee, and, after a spell as co-anchor of the new BBC Radio flagship The World at One, he moved to television and joined the also new and top-rating BBC1 TV show Nationwide as a roving reporter.
 After three years he moved into full-length documentaries with BBC2's Man Alive.
 There he presented some fifty documentaries on subjects ranging from the Tour de France to a ghetto hospital in Chicago, and two BBC2 full length warts-and-all profiles of King Juan Carlos of Spain and King Hussein of Jordan.